 - In November 2020, the project received ethical approval from the Regional Committees for Medical and Health Research Ethics (REK), project no. 136984.

 - In January 2021, the Data Protection Impact Assessment (DPIA) was approved

 - Status as of May 2021: the Heliport cohort is under establishment.

 In recent years, there has been increased awareness of benzene exposure and the associated risk of cancer.
-Research suggests that benzene has a carcinogenic effect at lower values than first thought, and that benzene exposure may be linked to several types of cancer, as lymphomas and leukaemia.
-However, these studies used data from the offshore cohort from 1998, which include offshore workers between 1965 and 1998.
-For evaluation of the more recent risk of cancer, which may be lower than those of the 1980s–1990s, there is a need for new study in data from the last 20 years of offshore activity.
+Research suggests that benzene has a carcinogenic effect at lower concentrations than first thought, and that benzene exposure may be linked to several types of cancer, such as lymphomas and leukaemia.
+Our studies on this topic used data from the “Offshore-cohort” from 1998, which include offshore workers active between 1965 and 1998.
+For evaluation of more recent exposures, which may be lower than those of the 1980s–1990s, there is a need for new data from the last 20 years of offshore activity.

 This study will use data from the new “heliport-cohort” to study benzene exposure and the risk of cancer among offshore workers in recent years.
 The first scientific questions are:

 Does benzene exposure measured as a time-dependent variable and occurring at low levels increase the risk of lymphomas, leukaemia, and related cancers?

 Does benzene exposure measure as a time-dependent variable lead to increased lung cancer risk when smoking habits are adjusted for?